FACTBOX-Swiss banks and the US tax crackdown

 The number that join this scheme is key for larger banks facing criminal investigations, so-called category one banks, in the United States, such as Credit Suisse, Julius Baer and Pictet & Cie.

-A failure to win broad cooperation in the programme could hold up settlements for the bigger banks, which have seen their talks with U.S. justice officials frozen pending a solution for the wider industry.
+Failure to win broad cooperation in the programme could hold up settlements for the bigger banks, which have had their talks with U.S. justice officials frozen pending a solution for the wider industry.

-Following is a list of banks which have said they will take part in the government-brokered programme by grouping themselves into categories depending on whether they had U.S. clients.
+Following is a list of banks that have said they will take part in the government-brokered programme by grouping themselves into categories depending on whether they had U.S. clients.

 CATEGORY 2

-Swiss banks in this group have a reason to believe they may have committed tax offenses, and are eligible for a non-prosecution agreement if they come clean and face fines.
-Banks which have said they will do so include:
+Swiss banks in this group have a reason to believe they may have committed tax offences and are eligible for a non-prosecution agreement if they come clean and face fines.
+Banks that have said they will join this category include:

 Banque Privee Edmond de Rothschild